-Proving Fault In An Auto Accident
+Proving Fault In A South Carolina Auto Accident

-Proving Fault In An Auto Accident
+Proving Fault In A South Carolina Auto Accident

 How to Prove Negligence in an Accident

-Proving fault is a key element in every personal injury case.
-Unless this is accomplished, your case will not be heard.
 So, how does an injured party prove that the defendant was at fault?
 There are ways to do this, but it takes experience and diligence to get the job done.
-Let's look at the ways your Myrtle Beach car accident lawyer will prove fault and obtain the damages you need.

-An Attorney's Role in Proving Fault
+A South Carolina Attorney's Role in Proving Fault

 Your attorney can prove fault and uses a variety of methods.
 At Morris Law Accident Injury Lawyers, we start with investigating the scene of the accident.
-No one likes to admit they caused an accident, so the investigation is an important feature of a legal claim.
-At Morris Law Accident Injury Lawyers, our investigators start out by examining the accident scene for tell-tale signs of how and why the collision occurred.
-This includes the following:

 • Our investigators search for skid marks on the pavement.
 The presence of skid marks shows the driver used their brakes to come to a full stop.
 The length of the skid marks can indicate the speed at which the vehicle was traveling.
 If the skid marks are absent, chances are the driver was drunk or drugged or asleep.